How Long Before Antibiotics Work For Pneumonia? | Quick Recovery Tips

 Key Takeaways: How Long Before Antibiotics Work For Pneumonia?

-Antibiotics typically start working within 48-72 hours.
+Antibiotics often start working within 48-72 hours for bacterial pneumonia.

 Symptoms may improve before the infection is fully cleared.